 Colostrum is the “first food of life,” and it helps promote newborn growth and development.
-All mammalian mothers produce colostrum in the first few days before and after the birth of their young.
-Colostrum contains a plethora of powerful substances that ensure these newborns can get the nutrients they need to fight off disease and infection while helping to mature the gastrointestinal tract.
+All mammalian mothers produce colostrum late in pregnancy and in the first few days after the birth of their young.
+Colostrum contains a plethora of substances which ensure these newborns can get the nutrients they need to thrive.
 Animal babies will die if they do not receive colostrum.
-Human babies can survive without colostrum, but they are generally at a developmental disadvantage and are more susceptible to infectious illnesses in comparison to those who receive colostrum.
+Human babies can survive without colostrum, but they are generally at a developmental disadvantage and are more susceptible to illnesses in comparison to those who receive colostrum.

-Although many people link colostrum exclusively to newborn growth and development, it is important to note that the benefits of bovine colostrum supplementation extend to individuals young and old.
-In fact, bovine colostrum contains many essential nutrients that help people shut down intestinal permeability, the root cause of most autoimmune conditions and allergies, as well as prevent and mitigate infection.
+Although many people link colostrum exclusively to newborn growth and development, it is important to note that bovine colostrum contains many essential nutrients that help people of any age shut down excessive intestinal permeability.

-Intestinal permeability, also referred to as a leaky gut, results in larger-than-average spaces between the cells in the gut wall.
+Excessive or abnormal intestinal permeability, also referred to as a leaky gut, results in larger-than-average spaces between the cells in the gut wall.
 The normally tight junctions between the cells loosen and become “less tight.”
-Of note, the gut wall is only ONE cell thick, so it’s easy to understand how easily the gut can become leaky.
+Of note, the gut wall is only ONE cell thick, so it’s easy to understand how the gut can become leaky.
 When these spaces form, they enable undigested food particles, viruses, bacteria, fungi, chemicals, and other toxic materials to enter the bloodstream.
 As a result, these toxic materials can cause inflammation within the body when the immune system reacts to these “foreign” substances.

 Ultimately, colostrum helps heal a leaky gut, thanks in large part to its vast array of immune-modulating components and growth factors.
-Some immune-modulating components destroy pathogenic gut bacteria that otherwise “eats away” at the gut wall.
-This process allows the body to naturally eliminate the pathogenic bacteria through a bowel movement.
-Other components make the immune system more effective at doing the job it was intended to do – keep us free from infection.
-Growth factors restore “tightness” to the cellular junctions and prevent substances from crossing over into the bloodstream.
-And once a leaky gut is healed, the body can work normally to repair tissue that may have been damaged by years or decades of leaky gut and widespread inflammation.
+Many colostrum components support the immune system.
+Colostrum’s growth factors restore “tightness” to the cellular junctions and help prevent substances from crossing over into the bloodstream.
+And once a leaky gut is addressed, the body can work normally to repair tissue that may have been damaged by years or decades of leaky gut issues.

-The powerful components in colostrum can make a world of difference for men, women, children, and even pets.
-Now, let’s take a look at the key components found in colostrum, as well as how these components support optimal gut and immune health.
+Let’s take a look at some of the key components (bioactives) found in colostrum, as well as how these components support gut and immune health.
 These are often referred to as “immune factors.”

-Colostrum contains a variety of components that help boost, balance, and maintain the immune function, such as:
+Colostrum contains a variety of components that support immune function, such as:

 - Glycoproteins: Glycoproteins refer to proteins with sugar attached to them.
 They help safeguard the immune and growth factors in colostrum against destruction by the digestive juices in the stomach and intestinal tract.

-- Lysozyme: Lysozyme is an antimicrobial enzyme that is capable of breaking the chemical bonds that form the outer cell wall of bacteria.
-It helps protect the body against bacterial infections and eliminates bacteria on contact.
+- Lysozyme: Lysozyme is an antimicrobial enzyme that helps protect the body against bacteria.

-- Proline-Rich Polypeptides (PRPs): Also known as “colostrinin,” PRPs help manage the immune response by either turning up an underactive immune system or turning down an overactive one.
+- Colostrum Polypeptides (proline-rich polypeptides, or PRPs): Also known as “colostrinin,” these signaling molecules help manage the immune response by either turning up an underactive immune system or turning down an overactive one.
 They help regulate the thymus gland (the body’s central command for the immune system).

-Colostrum’s immune-modulating components have been shown to help people overcome the effects of leaky gut syndrome (LGS).
-They help promote the re-colonization of the bowel by friendly bacteria to assist in food digestion, eliminate waste, produce B vitamins, and minimize the danger of gut-based infections.
+Colostrum’s immune factors have been shown to help people overcome the effects of a leaky gut.
+They also help promote the re-colonization of the bowel by friendly bacteria to assist in food digestion, eliminate waste, balance the microbiome, and manufacture B vitamins.

 Growth Factors in Bovine Colostrum